tobiast7/ansible/examinations/05/README.md

         include /etc/nginx/default.d/*.conf;
     }

+*IMPORTANT*: If you happen to run an earlier version of `nginx`, such as one in AlmaLinux9, it will not recognize the "http2" directive.
+You can simply comment it out with a `#`, or remove the line completely.

 There are many ways to get this configuration into nginx, but we are going to copy this as a file into `/etc/nginx/conf.d/https.conf` with Ansible with the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html)